JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 ### Prevention
  **Testing for different groups** <br>
  Testing the algorithm on different groups ensures that no side effects or disproportional impact of groups due to the classification system.
+Some groupings might be too restrictive to actually reflect reality or introduce a bias into the process.

  **Verify validity of classification groups** <br>
  To ensure the validity of the classification groups, experts and subject specialists should be involved in the creation of the ranking system.
 This ensures that different views are represented and that the categories are needed for the end goal of the algorithm or technology.

  **Transparency** <br>
  By communicating weaknesses and shortcomings of the algorithm or technology openly, trust can be built and those shortcomings addressed.
 Testing for weaknesses and exploitable points in the algorithm to prevent the abuse of classification that give an undue advantage or disadvantage.
+It is also important to explain the process of the categorization or grouping to allow for external review and helping the groups understand how and why the groups were created a certain way.

  **Alternative ranking** <br>
  Its important to consider different alternative rankings and confer with experts on the most fitting system.
 This allows for different viewpoints which reduces the risk of miscategorizing groups.
 Self-selecting can also be a good way to grade people, as this allows them to consider their own nuances and contribute instead of being put into categories without being able to influence the process at all.

+ **Human in the loop**
+ If the data is automatically categorized, it can help to implement a human in the loop approach.
+Cases in which classification might rely on context is not as easy to sort, so having a human verify the validity of such cases can help improve the accuracy.

 ### Videos